Tags: online counselling; benefits; advantages; mental health

 The Growing Popularity of Online Counselling

-Online counselling has become popular in the last few years because of an increase in demand for accessible therapy services.
+Online counselling has become popular in the last few years due to an increase in demand for accessible therapy services.
 This has been enabled by technological advances such as increased broadband speeds, clearer cameras, and better videoconferencing software.
-There is now a general trend of more businesses providing their services online.
-This includes online counselling platforms.
+There is now a general trend of more businesses providing their services online, including online counselling platforms.

 Because of the COVID-19 pandemic and the ensuing lockdowns, online counselling has become more pertinent.
 The pandemic has also caused stress and anxiety levels to hit new highs, as social distancing measures have resulted in self-isolation.
 Many have also lost loved ones leading to unimaginable grief and loss.